MIND Diet: Best Foods to Eat to Keep Your Brain Young

 You should eat: ≥5 servings/week.
 One serving is 1 ounce of nuts or about 24 almonds or 49 pistachios.

+Nuts like almonds are perfect for a fiber-rich filling snack that helps keep hunger at bay.
+They also boast some impressive health benefits, too.
 Almonds are high in vitamin E, an antioxidant that absorbs damaging free radicals surrounding brain cells, while walnuts contain anti-inflammatory omega-3 fats.

 Pictured recipe: Composed Bean Salad with Basil Vinaigrette